 Before I became a mother I didn’t think too much about Halloween and candy bars … and sugar comas.
 But now that my daughter is old enough to indulge in all that Halloween has to offer, I’m paying more attention.
 I know a few candy corns won’t hurt anybody, but the problem with Halloween is that even though it’s only one day, the candy and parties appear for weeks beforehand (and of course the candy hangs around afterward too.)
 So this year I’m going to make some healthy Halloween treats that I used to enjoy when I was a kid.
 They’re delicious, but not overloaded with sugar and other not-so-desirable ingredients.

 Here are 4 recipes perfect for Halloween celebrations that you’ll feel good about sharing with your family and friends:

 Our Caramel Apples are a breeze to pull together, and they still offer plenty of ooey-gooey caramel flavor without going overboard.
-(Traditional versions can be packed with calories, fat and sugar, mostly due to the caramel itself which usually boasts tons of sugar and butter.)
+(Traditional versions can be packed with excess calories and sugar, mostly due to the caramel itself which usually boasts tons of sugar and butter.)

 Don’t Miss: More Ghoulishly Good Halloween Party Recipes

 What healthy Halloween treats do you like to make for your kids?
 Tell us what you think below.